broadinstitute/gumbo_client/README.md

 # after all writes are done call commit to make those changes permanent
 client.commit()
+# or call rollback to undo all changes since the last commit
+client.rollback()
 # finally, close the database connection
 client.close()
 ```